 In case you need more encouragement, consider these seven reasons to take a break from your career.

 After you’ve been in your career for enough time, you might find your life on a loop.
 Living the same routine every day — same job, same people, same places — can make it hard to learn new skills or ideas.

 Applying for a career break is your chance to break out of your everyday routine and learn something new.

 Many career break travel ideas give you the opportunity to embrace learning a new skill.
-You could learn Spanish in Costa Rica, gain your PADI Divemaster qualification in Seychelles, or learn how to track wild animals through the South African bush.
+You could learn Spanish in Costa Rica, gain your PADI Divemaster qualification in Seychelles and Thailand, or learn how to track wild animals through the South African bush.

 Applying for a career break might seem like it will damage your career, but in fact, it can help make you a more desirable job candidate.